Skip to content

 HTTP API Endpoints

 The canonical third-party validator stack exposes HTTP on two ports.
-Both must be reachable from the public internet so the current leader can deliver proposals.

 Validator daemon — port 9100